System Design

 for bio_standard in bio_standards:

-msp_file_path = db.get_msp_file_path(chromatography, polarity, bio_standard)
+= db.get_msp_file_path(chromatography, polarity, bio_standard)

 db.generate_msdial_parameters_file(chromatography, polarity, msp_file_path, bio_standard)